Search for strongly lensed counterpart images of binary black hole mergers in the first two LIGO observing runs: Recovered candidates

 \section{Recovered candidates}

 \squeezetable

+In this section we will show the results of our 10 single-template searches, along with the results of Bayesian inference carried out for each of the resulting candidates.

-Several of our single-template searches recover other GWTC-1 events with high significance; details of these cross-matches are provided in Table~\ref{table:candidates-all} in \supplement~\ref{sec:full}.
-This is an expected result of the well-known clustering of high-mass detections in a small part of the overall parameter space~\cite{LIGOScientific:2018jsj,Venumadhav:2019lyq}.
-As already demonstrated by \cite{Hannuksela:2019kle}, no such pairs of GWTC-1 events are viable candidates for strongly-lensed double images after considering their relative time delays and the degree of posterior overlap over all relevant parameters.
+Several of our searches recover other GWTC-1 events with high significance; details of these cross-matches are provided in Table~\ref{table:candidates-all} in the \supplement.
+This is an expected result of the well-known clustering of high-mass detections in a small part of the overall parameter space~\cite{LIGOScientific:2018jsj,Venumadhav:2019lyq,Nitz:2019hdf}.
+As already demonstrated by \cite{Hannuksela:2019kle}, none of these pairs of GWTC-1 events are viable candidates for strongly-lensed double images after considering their relative time delays and the degree of posterior overlap over all relevant parameters.

 Table \ref{table:candidates} lists the most significant candidate events from our search after removing pairs of GWTC-1 events.
 We separate this table into new candidates and those already reported by~\cite{Venumadhav:2019lyq} and later by~\cite{Nitz:2019hdf}.

-As shown in Fig.~\ref{fig:null}, the set of new candidates is consistent with the null hypothesis, when ranking either by the inverse false-alarm rate or by the delay-weighted \pval.
+The most significant new candidate by inverse false alarm rate has a value of 2.53 years, this is consistent with the expectation that we would observe one noise event with a similar significance, as the 10 searches covered a total of $\sim$2.6 years of data.
+Additionally, the most significant new candidate when ordered by \pval has a value of 0.16, due to no trial factor being included in the statistic one event with a \pval of $\lesssim 0.1$ is expected from the combined 10 searches.
+The set of new candidates is therefore consistent with the null hypothesis when ranked either by inverse false-alarm rate or \pval.
+This can also be seen in Fig.~\ref{fig:null}, showing that the rate of new foreground events is consistent with the empirically measured background.

-We recover three of the events from~\cite{Venumadhav:2019lyq} (GW170121, GW170304, GW170727), which were not considered in the test for lensed pairs in~\cite{Hannuksela:2019kle}.
-For GW170121 and GW170304, the large time delays from their matching GWTC-1 events already suggest that these pairs are unlikely due to lensing (at least by the more common galaxy lenses), but more probably come from two unrelated sources with similar characteristics.
-The time delay between GW170727 and GW170729 is relatively short, warranting further investigation.
+However, we do recover three of the events from~\cite{Venumadhav:2019lyq} (GW170121, GW170304, GW170727) with false-alarm rates of less than 1 per year, some of them from multiple searches.
+These were not considered in the test for lensed pairs in~\cite{Hannuksela:2019kle}.
+For GW170121 and GW170304, the large time delays from their matching GWTC-1 events (5 to 7 months) already suggest that these pairs are unlikely due to lensing (at least by the more common galaxy lenses), but more probably come from two unrelated sources with similar characteristics.
+On the other hand, the time delay between GW170727 and GW170729 is relatively short, warranting further investigation.